Digital Grades and Diplomas – why go digital for drama?

 Currently we aren’t running face-to-face exams in order to safeguard our examiners and candidates, however in time you will be able to choose between a face-to face-exam, or entering for our Digital Grades.
 But why choose a digital exam for drama?

 - You enter when you are ready.
-Our Digital Grades will be open for entry throughout the year – there will be no need to work towards a set exam date.
+Our Digital Grades and Diplomas are open for entry throughout the year – there will be no need to work towards a set exam date.
 Candidates can enter as soon as they are ready, and are confident that they can perform at their best.
 For our Private Centres, you can make your entry as usual via the Centre Portal – again as soon as your candidates are ready to film their submission.

 - Private centres can plan their filming schedule based on candidate’s timetables or availability.
 This means that you can fit your exams around other commitments, which may be more beneficial to students – especially if this means they no longer need to miss other lessons for their exam.
 Just remember that you will need to film and upload any submissions in the same week, using the correct time-bound supporting tasks.
 For private centres there is also no minimum spend – so you can enter as many or as few candidates as required, when they are ready.

-- They’re cheaper!
-While not a sole reason to choose a digital exam, all our Digital Grades and Diplomas are 10% cheaper than the equivalent face to face exam.
+- They could help you to continue with assessments when budgets are stretched.
+While not the sole reason to choose a digital exam, Trinity’s Digital Grades and Diplomas cost 10% less than the equivalent face-to-face exam.

-- Some candidates may feel more at home and confident submitting a recorded performance, and therefore may give a more secure performance than they would in front of an examiner.
-All our examiners are friendly and supportive, but we recognise that an exam day can still be a stressful experience for candidates nonetheless.
+- Some candidates may feel more confident performing in a familiar environment.
+All Trinity’s examiners are friendly and supportive, but despite this we recognise that an exam day can still be a stressful experience for candidates.

-- For candidates who may be less confident, younger or have SEND, all reflective questions for Digital Grades & Diplomas (replacing the conversation with the examiner element in the face to face exam) can be found in our Supporting Guide.
-Supporting Tasks are updated weekly, and can be accessed prior to filming your exam in that same week.
+- For candidates who may be less confident, are younger or require a SEND adjustment, all reflective questions for Digital Grades & Diplomas (replacing the conversation with the examiner element in the face to face exam) can be found in our Supporting Guide.
+Supporting Tasks are updated weekly; and can be accessed prior to filming your exam in that same week.
 This means that candidates may have a bit more time than usual to prepare, and won’t be presented with any surprises in the exam.

-- These exams are marked by exactly the same examiners as you would see in a face-to-face exam.
-You will still receive marks and personalised feedback just as you would in a face-to-face environment.
+- These exams are assessed by the same panel of examiners that deliver our face-to-face exams.
+You will still receive marks and personalised feedback just as you would in a live environment.

-- As with our face-to-face exams, our principle of free choice of text remains a core feature of all our Drama Digital Grades & Diplomas – so be as creative as you want with your text choices, or make use of our Online Anthology to help build your unique programme.
-Reflective and supporting tasks have been developed to maintain this element of all our exams, allowing for maximum flexibility for candidates and teachers.
+- Our principle of free choice of text remains a core feature of all our Drama Digital Grades & Diplomas just the same as our face-to-face exams – so you can be as creative as you want with your text choices, or make use of our Online Anthology to help build your unique programme.
+Reflective and supporting tasks have been developed to maintain this element of all our exams, allowing maximum flexibility for candidates and teachers.

 We hope you see our Digital Grades & Diplomas as another accessible and welcome addition to the Trinity suite, and we look forward to continuing to develop and expand this exciting offer.